-Guillaume Néry is pushing and dragging a trolley stacked high with luggage down the corridors of Paris Charles de Gaulle Airport.
+Guillaume Néry is pushing and dragging a trolley stacked high with luggage down the corridors of Paris’s Charles de Gaulle Airport.
 His young daughter, Maï-Lou, hangs off his back like a little spider monkey.
-Alongside them is Julie Gautier, girlfriend and mother, filmmaker and Néry’s confidante and freediving partner.
+Alongside them is Julie Gautier, girlfriend, mother, filmmaker—and Néry’s confidante and freediving partner.

-But the 31-year-old Frenchman is broody and uncommunicative, as he has been for several weeks, since Nicholas Mevoli, a video producer and experienced freediver from New York, died while taking part in a competition organised by AIDA, freediving’s international governing body.
+But the 31-year-old Frenchman is broody and uncommunicative, as he has been for several weeks, ever since Nicholas Mevoli, a video producer and experienced freediver from New York, died while taking part in a competition organized by AIDA, freediving’s international governing body.

-In May 2013, Mevoli became the first American freediver to pass the 100m mark in the Constant Weight category – diving down alongside a guide line, but not touching it, while wearing fins.
+In May 2013, Mevoli had become the first American freediver to pass the 328-foot mark in the Constant Weight category—diving down alongside a guide line but not touching it, while wearing fins.
 Four months later, he won the silver medal in the same category at the World Championships.

-“My only fear is fear itself,” he says, matter-of-factly.
-“Once it sets in, you lose the cool and serenity you need as you fight for every extra metre.
-In fact, we have to fight so hard for every extra metre that we can never afford to tense up.
+“My only fear is fear itself,” he says matter-offactly.
+“Once it sets in, you lose the cool and serenity you need as you fight for every extra meter.
+In fact, we have to fight so hard for every extra meter that we can never afford to tense up.
 That’s the challenge, the art, the fascinating thing.”

-Néry and a friend would challenge each other on the school bus: first one to breathe loses.
-Back in his room after school, Néry would rest his arms on his body and hold his breath for five minutes.
-He was 14 and hoping to discover far-off galaxies, but he would elude gravity by going down, not up.
+Néry and a friend would challenge each other on the school bus: First one to breathe loses.
+Back in his room after school, Néry would hold his breath for five minutes.
+He was 14 and hoping to discover faroff galaxies, but he would elude gravity by going down, not up.

 He’s now set on sharing that wonder with others.
 Following the online success of the short film Free Fall, which he and Gautier shot together, the duo’s latest short, Narcosis, is being shown at European film festivals.
 Gautier operates the camera, following Néry into the depths.